image-forge.net

 Browser certificate warning

-The Forge serves HTTPS with a self-signed certificate, so your browser shows an "untrusted" warning once — expected for on-prem tools with no public CA. Boot clients don't rely on the browser trust model at all: they pin the certificate's SHA-256 fingerprint.
+The Forge serves HTTPS with a self-signed certificate, so your browser shows an "untrusted" warning once — expected for on-prem tools with no public CA. Boot clients don't rely on the browser trust model at all: they authenticate the certificate with the technician access code and then pin its SHA-256 fingerprint before sending credentials.
+An optional site-specific media pin remains available for fixed-Forge environments.